APrzastek/APrzastek/README.md

 I`m familiar with Adobe XD, Sketch, Figma,Invision, Balsamic, User Accessibility, Bussiness UX and also with fundamentals of Psychology and Marketing.

 Few years ago before I made my road-map of Front-end Development and UX/UI design, I started to work as a freelancer in graphic design.
 I make paintings (almost all are sold out!) and digital art.
 Meanwhile I also started to design logos, brochures, etc.
 Art mean freedom to me.
 My work is my passion and I know how to mix front-end, ux/ui and graphic design.
 When I design graphically, there is always a reason behind every color, typeface, layout, and mark that I make.
 I believe there are an infinite amount of outcomes to a design problem and I enjoy navigating through the problem to find one of the best solutions.
-Take a look at my works and I hope that you enjoy some of my ideas.
+Take a look at my works and I hope that you enjoy some of my ideas. (https://www.behance.net/annaprzastek1 , instagram @im_anna.p)

 I prefer to work remotely from my home in Sint-Niklaas (Belgium).
 I`m very well-organized person.
 You can count on me!
 So dont hestitate to write to me :)